 In 1982, when I began collecting buttons, it was only a small step to creating scrimshaw buttons...
-Martha Breen (a fellow member of the Crescent Button Club who used to sell buttons) saw some of my buttons and suggested I make more for her to sell on consignment.
+Martha Breen (a fellow member of the Crescent Button Club who was a Button Dealer) saw some of my buttons and suggested I make more for her to sell on consignment.
 Oh, was I thrilled!!
 I started making more buttons... and found other materials to use - bone, plastics, piano keys, Tagua nuts, old pearl buttons, woods, man-made "ivory"...
 It really doesn't matter what you use as long as the finished product works.

-I do not condone killing elephants or whales for ivory - I use old ivory that I've bought from antique sales, and ivory scraps that bought from a Master Scrimshander at Cape Cod.
+I do not condone killing elephants or whales for ivory - I use old ivory that I've bought from antique sales, and ivory scraps that bought from a Master Scrimshander from Cape Cod.

 Scrimshanding buttons has resulted in my making many new friends across the United States and Canada...
 It is difficult for me to make something (most of my work is special order) without getting to know the person who is ordering the piece!

-Being a "Studio Artist" is great, and the friendships made with other collectors makes life much more fun!
+Being a "Studio Artist" is wonderful, and the friendships made with other collectors makes everything so much more delightful!